 Energy and infrastructure

-Ukrainians began protesting in 2014 when, after much flirting with the European Commission, Yanukovych opted against signing an association agreement with the European Union that would of strengthened the county’s economic and political ties with the trading bloc.
+Ukrainians began protesting in 2014 when, after openly flirting with the European Commission, Yanukovych opted against signing an association agreement with the European Union that would have strengthened the county’s economic and political ties with the trading bloc.
 Russia had made its objections to the affiliation clear, manipulating its dominant role in the world’s energy supply market and using its position as Ukraine’s largest trading partner to persuade Yanukovych to renege on the deal.

 Since dislodging Yanukovych, Ukraine has elected a new government which has signed a trade agreement with the EU.
 One of its crucial targets is to improve energy security for Ukraine.

 Russia supplies more than half the gas Ukraine consumes and gas accounts for around 40% of the country’s overall energy usage.
 In the past, gas has caused tensions between the two countries.
-When Ukraine fails to pay its bills, Russia cuts it – and subsequently other parts of Europe - off, as it has twice already, in 2006 and 2009.
+When Ukraine fails to pay its bills, Russia cuts it – and subsequently other parts of Europe - off as it has twice already in 2006 and 2009.

 Greater energy independence has long been an ambition of Ukraine, even under Yanukovych’s decidedly pro-Russian government.
 The country’s strategy for weaning itself of its dependence on Russian energy revolves around improving alternative supplies of gas and domestic production.